loganmarchione/loganmarchione.com/content/posts/2023/11/index.md

 The main thing that kept me from moving away from my VPS was [Nginx](https://nginx.org/).
 I've been using it for years, it's easy to configure, it's a single server, it's simple, and it has *so many options*.

 CloudFront, however, is a content delivery network (CDN), not a webserver.
-Because of that, you can't do all the webserver things you were used to doing with Nginx.
+Because of that, it doesn't do all of the webserver-type things that I was used to with Nginx.

 ### Functions